jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User !!requests to list persons (UC08)!!
-2. AddressBook shows a list of persons
+2. AvengersAssemble shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. AvengersAssemble deletes the person

     Use case ends.